guy-dar/stallion/README.md

 # Stallion [![Build Status](https://travis-ci.com/guyd1995/Stallion.svg?branch=master)](https://travis-ci.org/guyd1995/Stallion)
 Stallion is an extended PDF viewer based on [PDF.js](https://mozilla.github.io/pdf.js/).
 It provides researchers with tools that make paper reading simpler.

-If you are experiencing trouble, please let us know.
+Some features include intuitive peeking routines for definition review, better handling of references and adding shorcuts to arbitrary locations in the page.

 You can play around with our [Demo](https://guyd1995.github.io/Stallion/web/viewer.html)!

 You can also visit us on our website: [Homepage](https://guyd1995.github.io/Stallion)

+If you are experiencing trouble, please let us know.

 Help us!
 [Contribute](#contributing)